Satyaharika01/vbot/data/nlu.md

 - vardhaman college
 - where is vardhaman
 - where is college
-- dir to vardhaman college
-- dir to VMEG
 - where is vmeg
 - direction to campus
 - direct to vardhman college